 It’s worth bearing in mind that many kitchen units are now made from composite materials like MDF or particleboard and coated with a laminated wood, plastic or a melamine finish.
 Likewise a lot of furniture nowadays (especially the flat pack variety!) is made from coated MDF or chipboard.

-Yellow kitchen image courtesy of House Beautiful magazine, ft. kitchen drawers painted in Earthborn’s Daisy Chain.
+Yellow kitchen image courtesy of House Beautiful ft. kitchen drawers painted in Earthborn’s Daisy Chain.

-If you’re planning on updating kitchen cupboards, melamine surfaces or particleboard furniture with paint, read on for our top tips on how to achieve a professional, long-lasting finish:
+If you’re planning on painting kitchen cupboards, melamine surfaces or particleboard furniture, read on for our top tips on how to achieve a professional, long-lasting finish:

-Apply a further 1-2 coats depending on coverage and colour.
-Earthborn Eggshell dries to a durable, soft sheen that doesn’t require any extra protective finishing.
+6. Apply a further 1-2 coats depending on coverage and colour.
+Earthborn Eggshell No. 17 dries to a durable, soft sheen that doesn’t require any extra protective finishing.
 If using Earthborn Eco Chic, finish with Furniture Glaze or Wax.
 Leave to dry thoroughly before re-attaching doors or adding handles.

 So if you’re dreaming of a new kitchen or updated furniture, painting cabinets and replacing the hardware can be a simple and highly cost effective way of transforming your space.
 Head to Pinterest to see loads of ideas and before-and-after images, ranging from budget kitchen makeovers to easy wardrobe door updates!